Raffy Tima: Career

-Before his joining IBC and GMA News (now GMA Integrated News), he was a voice-over for the Philippine variety show, That's Entertainment.
+Before his joining IBC and GMA News, he was a voice-over for the Philippine variety show, That's Entertainment.

 Tima was one of GMA Network's main reporters during the 2000 to 2004 series of kidnappings by the Abu Sayyaf Group, an Islamic extremist group in southern Mindanao, and the all-out war waged by the Armed Forces of the Philippines against the Islamic separatist Moro Islamic Liberation Front in Central Mindanao.
 Tima has also covered the War in Afghanistan in 2001 and Iraq in 2004.

 A recipient of numerous commendations including most outstanding news producer in 2004 for his coverage of that year's general elections, Tima is currently a senior producer for GMA Integrated News, an anchor on GMA News TV (now GTV)'s noontime programme Balitanghali (then Balita Ko) with Pia Arcangel (now Connie Sison), and presenter on the public affairs show, 100% Pinoy!.
 He is likewise one of the first presenters of Reporter's Notebook as well as on i-Witness, which won the Peabody Award.